 Switch to black yarn and knit 2 rows. (form 1 black ridge)

 Switch to white yarn and knit 2 rows (2nd white ridge)

-Continue switching colors after every 2 rows to create the ridges.
+Continue switching colours after every 2 rows to create the ridges.

-After ridge 20 (which should be white) knit 1 row in black yarn and bind off.
+After ridge 20 (which should be white) knit 1 row of black yarn and bind off.

 Make 22 squares.
 Sew them up together in this combination:

 5 squares together to form a long strip.
 Make 2.

 4 squares together to form a long strip.
 Make 2.

 To make the body of the bag, sew as indicated in the picture above.
 Once the sides have been sewn, fold the body in half and sew up the sides.